owncloud-archive/documentation/admin_manual/enterprise_external_storage/s3_swift_as_primary_object_store_configuration.rst

 =============================================================
 Configuring S3 and OpenStack Swift Objects as Primary Storage
 =============================================================

-In ownCloud Enterprise Subscription, you can configure S3 objects as primary storage.
+In ownCloud Enterprise edition, you can configure S3 objects as primary storage.
 This replaces the default ownCloud ``owncloud/data`` directory.
 You may still need to keep the ``owncloud/data`` directory for these reasons:

 * The ownCloud log file is saved in the data directory
 * Legacy apps may not support using anything but the ``owncloud/data`` directory

 You can move your logfile by changing its location in ``config.php``.
 You may still need ``owncloud/data`` for backwards compatibility with some apps.

 Implications
 ------------